 (Full disclosure: János used to be my cat, but has actually been someone else's cat since I moved to Europe in 2007.
 Nonetheless, I am sure he remains as fond of PDE books as he always was.)

 From 2011 to 2013, I taught UCL's MATH1101 (Analysis 1) in the Autumn term.
 Here is a link to the moodle for the course.
 (If you are not enrolled in the course you will need an "enrolment key" to access the moodle.)

 Here is some more information on courses I've taught in the past.

-I am the current Affiliates Tutor for UCL Mathematics, which means that if you are a foreign student interested in spending a term or a year at UCL and taking mathematics courses, you will probably have to talk with me at some point (the exception is Erasmus students, who will have to talk with Dr. Yiannis Petridis instead).
-Here is some general information about study abroad & exchange programmes at UCL, provided by the International Office.
+Here is some general information about study abroad & exchange programmes at UCL, provided by the International Office, and also their official Study Abroad Guide.
 For information about UCL mathematics course offerings, see the department's module information for undergraduates, which is more reliable and up-to-date than the information provided by the International Office.

 (Some unusual grafitti I found on a bathroom wall at the Diesel Cafe in Somerville, Massachusetts.
 March 13, 2007.)